vlaranjo/Vasconomics_Website/content/post/Happinness_and_Wealth.md

 > **GNI per capita PPP** adjusts the GNI per capita by considering the standards of living between countries through a “basket of goods” approach.
 Thus, it presents a more consistent metric to make a comparison between different countries.

-Now that the definitions are clear and that the metric presented is consistent for a comparison between countries let’s have a look at the world map.
-The values for the GNI presented are the latest available corresponding to 2018 and are shown in in thousands of dollars.
+Now that the definitions are clear and that the metric presented is consistent for a comparison between countries, let’s have a look at the world map.
+The values for the GNI presented are the latest available corresponding to 2018 and are shown in thousands of dollars.

 Tip: zoom and other functions available on the right corner, in all the graphs presented.